Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Supplemental Data

 \subsubsection{Layouts}

-The layouts is selected based on the teaming fluency metrics from high to low. \tabref{tab:layout_benchmark} provides a visualization of the selected 22 layouts and the corresponding ID as well as the teaming fluency.
+The layouts are selected based on the teaming fluency metrics from high to low.
+Table~\ref{tab:layout_benchmark} provides a visualization of the selected 22 layouts and the corresponding ID as well as the teaming fluency.